What is anovulation?

 It is important that any underlying cause of infertility which may result in anovulation be treated.
 In some cases, losing or gaining weight may help.
 In more serious cases, fertility drug therapies such as clomiphene and gonadotropin may be recommended to induce ovulation, or an ovarian wedge resection may be performed.
 This procedure involves the removal of certain parts of the ovaries in order to balance hormone levels.
 Speak to your doctor or a fertility specialist for information on what is best for you.
 Being aware of your options can help you make the appropriate decision for you.

 What are the signs that I may not be ovulating?

 - If your periods do not come at all ( and you had a negative pregnancy test)

 - Your periods are more than 35 days apart

 - You have a lot of spotting with irregular periods

 - Some women have regular periods but are still not ovulating, but this is fairly unusual.

-The ultimate way to determine whether you are ovulating or not is to have your doctor do a blood test to look at your progesterone level.
+The ultimate way to determine whether you are ovulating or not is to get a blood test to check your progesterone level.
 Progesterone is a hormone that your ovaries make after you ovulate.
 The best way to test your progesterone level is to draw the blood about a week before your next period is due.
 If your progesterone level is over 3 ng/ml, then you are ovulating.
 If your cycles are too irregular to predict when your next one is coming, then it can be drawn 3 weeks or more after your last one.

 There are three distinct parts of the body that contribute to ovulation problems: the hypothalamus, the pituitary gland, and the ovaries.